Turkey Shatters Window, Breaks Into Fair Oaks Dentist's Office During Patient Appointments

 A wild turkey that certainly did ruffle feathers with its ungraceful entrance, and it left a giant hole in the window.

-With no plaque buildup to clean, this bird got plucked up and sent to the Gold Country Wildlife Rescue, where he’s now recovering.READ MORE: Stanislaus County Sheriff Says State Bureaucracy Is Slowing Down Vaccine Distribution
+With no plaque buildup to clean, this bird got plucked up and sent to the Gold Country Wildlife Rescue, where he’s now recovering.READ MORE: Disguised On DoorDash?
+Several Chain Restaurants Marketing Food Under Different Names

 Greg Grimm is treasurer of Gold Country Wildlife Rescue and says he has a theory about what this bird’s brain may have been thinking.